In Part 1 of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget displays in your sidebar by default.
-All you need to do is configure this widget.
+The Recent Posts widget typically shows on your sidebar menu by default.
+All you need to do is configure the widget.

-Click on its title bar to configure its settings …
+Click on the Recent Posts title bar to configure its settings …

 (Recent Posts WordPress widget)

-There’s really very little to configure.
-You can add a widget title, select the number of posts to display and display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save …
+There’s very little to configure in this widget.
+You can add a widget title, select the number of posts to display and opt to display post dates.
+If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save when done …

 (Recent Posts widget settings)

-The number of posts you’ve specified will now display to visitors on your sidebar navigation section …
+The number of posts you have specified will be listed on the sidebar …

 Find a Pages widget in the Available Widgets section …